-On this track, we discussed how other emotions create anger.
+In this section, we discussed how other emotions create anger.
 These methods of anger creation are: pride influences anger, fear’s effects on anger, loneliness creates anger, and anger can reflect inferiority feelings.

-On the next track, we will discuss the two intentions of anger displays.
+In the next section, we will discuss the two intentions of anger displays.
 Anger is displayed by choice as negative anger or positive anger.
 I’ll also explain Rational Emotive Therapy.

 Peer-Reviewed Journal Article References: